 How is ELAT scored?

 The ELAT is marked by two separate examiners, each giving a score out of 30.
 These two scores are then combined to give a total score out of 60.
 A score of at least 50 is generally needed in order to get an invitation to interview.
-This isn’t a hard-and-fast rule, however: some successful applicants have scored as low as 45.
+This isn’t a hard-and-fast rule and some successful applicants have scored as low as 45.

 How important is the ELAT?